-Edward Corr died in 1887, more than ten months before Emily gave birth to my great-grandfather.
+Edward Corr died in 1887, more than ten months before my great-grandfather’s birth.2

 This use of the surname O’Grady for or by Emily must have been a common-law arrangement, or else a polite fiction on behalf of Luke O’Grady for the registrar’s benefit: there is no record of a marriage between Emily and anyone named O’Grady, and Emily never used the name again.

-It seems that Emily could not read or write; perhaps that’s why she didn’t register the birth herself.
+It seems that Emily could not read or write;5 perhaps that’s why she didn’t register the birth herself.

-In the 1891 census, Emily and Luke’s three-year-old son Frank O’Grady was with his maternal grandmother Emma Farley in Barr Street, Birmingham; Emily Corr was a few streets away at 6 Tower Street working as a machinist, with John, Alfred and Edward, three of her four surviving sons by Edward Corr.
+In the 1891 census, the three-year-old Frank O’Grady was with his maternal grandmother Emma Farley in Barr Street, Birmingham; his mother Emily was a few streets away at 6 Tower Street working as a machinist, with John, Alfred and Edward, three of her four surviving sons by Edward Corr.
 (The fourth son, Harold, was also being cared for by relatives locally.)
-Frank’s father Luke O’Grady is nowhere to be found.
+Frank’s father Luke O’Grady is nowhere to be found.6

 After this point my great-grandfather Frank used Corr exclusively as his adult surname.